A Guide to Project Management Fundamentals

 - Identify the information you are wanting to extract from the project information system

-- Assign an adminstrator to ensure consistency and accuracy in documentation
+- Assign an administrator to ensure consistency and accuracy in documentation

 The project information system administrator is typically responsible for: